Joachim Patinir

 Patinir was a friend of not only Dürer, but also of the leading Antwerp painter Quentin Metsys, with whom he often collaborated.
 The Temptation of St Anthony (Prado) was executed in collaboration with Metsys, who added the figures to Patinir's landscape.
 His career was nearly contemporary with that of Albrecht Altdorfer, the other major pioneer of paintings dominated by the landscape, who worked in a very different style.
+He may have been the uncle of Herri met de Bles, but there is not a single piece of contemporary evidence to support it.
+De Bles was probably only 14(?) when Patinir died, and his style was quite different, although both came from Dinant.
+The latter is the only fact connecting the two artists at the moment.

 Life and work

 Originally from Dinant or Bouvignes in present-day Wallonia, Belgium, Patinir was registered as a member of Antwerp's Guild of Saint Luke in 1515.
 He lived and worked in Antwerp for the rest of his life.
 He may have initially studied in Bruges with Gerard David, who registered as a member of the Antwerp Guild in the same year as Patinir.
 In 1511, Patinir is believed to have travelled to Genoa with David and Adrien Ysenbrandt.

 Patinir married first to Francisca Buyst, a daughter of the painter Edward Buyst of Dendermonde.
 After the death of his first wife he married Johanna Noyts, on 5 May 1521.
 Patinir's friend Albrecht Dürer attended his second wedding and painted his portrait.
 Dürer called Patinir "der gute Landschaftsmaler" ("the good landscape painter"), thus creating a new word for this type of painter.
 He had three daughters, two from the first marriage and one from the second.
 He operated a large workshop with assistants in Antwerp but he is not known to have registered any pupils with the Antwerp guild.

 Patinir died in Antwerp in 1524.
 Quentin Metsys became the guardian of his daughters.